Last Modified: Wednesday, May 25, 2022 3:07 pm

 - To protect the privacy of the individual, do not share the information with colleagues, students or other people.
 Everyone who needs to know will be informed individually by a contact tracer.

-- Supervisors will be informed by Human Resources if one of their employees is in quarantine or isolation.
+- Supervisors will be informed by Human Resources if one of their employees is in quarantine or isolation and provided with a date by which the employee is expected to be able to return to working on campus.

 - This applies to all employees, including students.